Ashishjha013/Grind-169-LeetCode/README.md

 - Two Pointers & Sliding Window
 - Dynamic Programming
 - Binary Search
-- Graphs & BFS/DFS
+- Graphs (BFS/DFS)
 - Heaps & Priority Queues
-- Greedy + Bit Manipulation
+- Greedy & Bit Manipulation

 ---

-## 💼 Goal
+## 🎯 Goal

-Master DSA step-by-step and build the confidence to crack **top tech interviews**.
+To build deep DSA intuition, improve speed + accuracy, and gain the confidence to crack **FAANG-level and global product company interviews** by the end of 2025.

 ---

-## ✨ Stay tuned

-I will be updating this regularly as I complete more problems.
+## 🔁 Work in Progress

+This is a **live and evolving repository** — I’ll be regularly updating it as I progress through the Grind 169 sheet.

+---

+## 💬 Let’s Connect

+If you’re also grinding DSA or preparing for tech interviews, feel free to connect and collaborate!